A Versatile Solution for Small Studios

 If you’re like many recording musicians, your studio relies on software effects and a few hardware devices.
 You need a versatile recording interface with great sound and enough analog inputs and outputs to mic a large drum kit or a small band.
 We have two words for you: FireStudio™ Project.

 The FireStudio Project’s front panel features six mic/line inputs and two mic/instrument inputs, each with high-headroom, sweet-sounding XMAX™ Class A solid-state preamps.
 That’s easily enough for a small project studio.
-The mic/instrument channels even have insert loops so you can add outboard effects.
+The two mic/instrument channels even have insert loops so you can add outboard effects.

 At PreSonus, we know that the mic preamplifier is a key component in the sonic quality of a recording.
 Many other companies that offer mobile recording interfaces add the cheapest possible microphone preamplifier as an afterthought.